maya-tsedeke/Network-selection/README.md

 This is Nordcloud, IBM company , Finland Tech assignment answer.
 The problem solved by JavaScript program
  In this program I tried to address all questions , The code structure contains 5 JS files
  1. calculate_distance.js: Here used to calculate the distance of the device from the network station.
-The method I used to calculate linear distance equestions
+The method I used to calculate is linear distance equestions.

    Linear Distance means the shortest horizontal distance from the nearest point of a structure or object to the high speed or network line to the device from station.

+Description on distance calculation code:
             var calculateDistance = function (point1, point2) {
                 //Take the coordinates of two points we want to find the distance between. var x21 = point2.x - point1.x;